 1. The electromagnetic radiation and its interaction with matter; 2.
 Examination methods making use of visible radiation; 3.
 Colour description and characterisation; 4.
 Radiography; 5.
 UV and IR photography; 6.
 Multi and hyperspectral imaging; 7.
 Optical microscopy; 8.
 Electronic microscopy; 9.
 Classical methods of chemical analysis; 10.
 X-ray fluorescence spectrometry; 11.
 Infrared spectrsocopy; 12.
 Raman spectroscopy 13.
 X-Ray diffraction; 14.
 Mass spectrometry; 15.
 Gas chromatography.

-Evaluation with two components: practical component assessed by practical work reports and written assignments from practical classes throughout the semester (40%) and theoretical component assessed by written exam (60%).
-Each component should have a minimum of 10 marks, being excluded from the exam those who do not have 10 marks in the practical component.
+Evaluation with two components: practical component evaluated through reports and works related to the PL classes (40%) and theoretical component evaluated through mini-tests in class or written exam (60%).
+Each component must have a minimum of 10 mark points.
+Examination is not required for those who, during the semester, have an average of 10 or more marks points in both components and those who do not have 10 marks points in the practical component are excluded from examination.

 - Verougstrate-Marcq, H. e Van Schoute, R. (1986).
 Scientific Examination of Easel Paintings.
 Strasbourg: Council of Europe

 - Spoto, G. e Ciliberto, E. (2000).
 Modern Analytical Methods in Art and Archaeology.
 New York: John Wiley & Sons